 Structured by Allen’s admission akin to Can’s ‘Tago Mago’ as a double album which places the more conventional tracks at its start and the more explicitly experimental and outré adventures on the second disc, this is a cliff-edge into sanity-risking overload which has much in common with the glory days of 1971 – the Nurse-With-Wound-list realm of record-collector gold where heavy rock, nascent prog and wilfully art-damaged netherscapes thrived – a harmonious and thrilling marriage between transgressive over-amplification and the avant-garde.

+-o0o-‘OMEGAVILLE’ is released on Rocket Recordings on 30th March 2018, and is available for pre-order here.
 The gig pics are from an Anthropropph gig at the Shacklewell Arms in London in 2015.
 You can see the full ‘gig gallery’ here.

 -o0o-Hey, Thanks very much for reading my blog, I really appreciate this.
 I write it as a labour of love to help me enjoy music, and to give something back to the many talented people who put out these incredible sounds.
 To make it as enjoyable as possible for others I do pay extra so there are, for instance, no ads on these pages; but it would be great if I could recoup that money back.
 So, if you’ve really enjoyed your visit here and have found some music that you think is amazing, why not buy me a coffee (I write in cafés a lot) by clicking the “make a donation” button below.
 Cheers… Follow Psych Insight Music on Twitter @psychinsightmsc, Facebook, Instagram, and Bandcamp Spofity playlists here